modusfas/BALOGUN-DAVID-TAIWO/README.md

 ### Hi there 👋
 **- 👋 Hi, I’m Balogun David Taiwo, a graduate of Accounting from University of Lagos.
 I am a data analyst / data scientist who is passionate about making data driven decison.

-**I have experience working with start ups, Fintech, health services
+**I have experience working with Fintech, health services

 **- 🌱 I’m currently learning new stuffs and how to play cricket  ...